 View the High School Fair Manual here.

-View the MSSEF Handbooks and Forms here.
+View the MSEF Handbooks and Forms here.

 Students may enter projects on any scientific, mathematical, or engineering subject.
 The exhibitor must be in grades 9-12 in any public, private, or parochial charter or home school in the Worcester Regional District.
 No distinction by grade is made in judging or granting awards.
 Projects may be the work of an individual student or a team.